jimcbell/GmailCleaner/Readme.md

 ### Encryption
 - All data besides metadata from google is encrypted at rest in the database.
 - This includes access tokens and refresh tokens (see /images)

-### To Do
-[x] Connect logging to app insights
-[] Invalidate asp.net core cookie instead of redirecting to login success